Grob G 109: Variants

-The G 109Ar was a modification used on 2 Grob109A by the Aero Club Valkenburg of two aircraft with a Rotax boxer-type engine for increased performance on short runways and reliability.
+The G 109Ar was a modification used on 2 Grob 109A by the Aero Club Valkenburg of two aircraft with a Rotax boxer-type engine for increased performance on short runways and reliability.
 The nose of the plane is longer than that of the regular G 109A, the engine covers are shaped differently to house the engine and its air inlets and improve airflow across the larger radiator.
-3 Grob109A's were converted on the G109Ar.
+3 Grob 109A's were converted on the G109Ar.
 The Aero Club Valkenburg still has 2 of these, the ph-710 and ph-835.